-- A. Each nursing facility shall report promptly to the Rhode Island Department of Health, Division of Preparedness, Response, Infections Disease and EMS, cases of communicable diseases designated as "reportable diseases" when such cases are diagnosed in the facility in accordance with rules and regulations pertaining to the Reporting and Testing of Infectious Occupational, and Environmental Diseases (Part 30-05-1 of this Title). - B. When infectious diseases present a potential hazard to residents or personnel, these shall be reported to the Rhode Island Department of Health, Division of

-- Preparedness, Response, Infections Disease and EMS, even if not designated as "reportable diseases." - C. When outbreaks of food-borne illness are suspected, such occurrences shall be reported immediately to the Rhode Island Department of Health, Division of Preparedness, Response, Infections Disease and EMS, or to the Office of Food Protection and Sanitation. - D. Nursing Facilities must comply with the provisions of R.I.
-Gen. Laws § 23-28.36-3, which requires notification of fire fighters, police officers and emergency medical technicians after exposure to infectious diseases.
+- A. Each nursing facility shall report promptly to the Rhode Island Department of Health, Division of Preparedness, Response, Infections Disease and EMS, cases of communicable diseases designated as "reportable diseases" when such cases are diagnosed in the facility in accordance with Part 30-05-1 of this Title, Reporting and Testing of Infectious, Environmental, and Occupational Diseases. - B. When infectious diseases present a potential hazard to residents or personnel, these shall be reported to the Rhode Island Department of Health, Division of Preparedness, Response, Infections Disease and Emergency Medical Services, even if not designated as "reportable diseases." - C. When outbreaks of food-borne illness are suspected, such occurrences shall be reported immediately to the Rhode Island Department of Health, Division of Preparedness, Response, Infections Disease and Emergency Medical Services, or to the Center for Food Protection. - Nursing Facilities must comply with the provisions of R.I.
+Gen. Laws § 23-28.36-3, which requires notification of fire fighters, police officers and Emergency Medical Technicians after exposure to infectious diseases.